henkexbg/gallery-api/README.md

 # Optional Configuration
 A recommendation would be to use SSL, either via a fronting web server such as HTTPD or by other means, but the setup of that is outside the scope of this webapp.

+# Known Issues
+Browser compatibility is most likely not great.
+Works in Chrome both on desktop and mobile.
+Know that Firefox has some issues, especially with fullscreen.
+Currently possible to uncheck video conversion mode.
+There is no lazy loading on either gallery or slideshow, works surprisingly well up to several hundred images in one directory though.
+Slideshow seems to load images in a slightly random order.